ppy/osu-wiki/news/2022-10-05-new-featured-artist-tokyo-meltimelt.md

 We've picked up **5** new gothic rock tunes with vocals from icons like *nayuta*, *Hatsuki Yura*, and [*Sennzai*](https://osu.ppy.sh/beatmaps/artists/110), all ready for mapping from [**Tokyo.MeltiMelt**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/308)!

 Need some inspiration?
-See how **Tokyo.MeltiMelt** translates to beatmapping through this video of osu!(lazer)'s live Unstable Rate display, then explore some of the other previews before starting your own beatmap!
+See how **Tokyo.MeltiMelt** translates to beatmapping through this video of osu!(lazer)'s live unstable rate display, then explore some of the other previews before starting your own beatmap!

 Check everything out: